BPMichon/TW-OW-Emulator-/BoardGameEmulatorNotes.md

 # Emulator for Witcher:OldWorld
+These are my personal notes made during development of this project

 # Update
 So I realised its probably better to do the board game options for players first, then from each choice the player makes we can generate a whole Board State, as well as possible Moves the player can Take.